 Are your running Windows version 1511 or later?
 Find out by opening Windows Settings and selecting System > About.
 If not, update your version of Windows.

 Are your Windows and Power BI accounts connected?
 This can be confusing.
-Follow the instructions in Activate Cortana for Power BI.
+Follow the instructions in Enable Cortana for Power BI.

 Open the troubleshooting tool by adding "/cortana/test" to the end of your Power BI service URL.
 Your URL should look similar to this:

-In the Utterance field, type the name of a Cortana answer card exactly as it appears in the Power BI tab.
+In the Utterance field, to troubleshoot reports, type the name of a Cortana answer card exactly as it appears in the Power BI tab.

 Because we got a result, we now know that Cortana is enabled in Power BI.
 That narrows down the problem to something on the Windows side or the Cortana language setting or having more than 100 datasets enabled for Cortana.

-If the tool doesn’t always fetch the results the first time.
-Instead, paste the query into the Utterance text box.
+If the tool doesn’t fetch the results the first time; instead paste the query into the Utterance text box.

 The query must be 2 or more words, by design.
 If your query is too short, add the word "show".